+Sub-issue 1: Diversion Strategy - does TDC wish to actively move towards an aspirational goal of Zero Waste and continue to implement programmes aimed at diversion

+Main Options Implications of Options

-Main Issue Landfill life Sub-issue 1: Diversion Strategy - does TDC wish to aimed at diversion actively move towards an aspirational goal of Zero Waste and continue to implement programmes Option 1a - Maintain status quo with limited future action for diversion strategies Implications - Maintain the status quo without further investment in diversion.
+Option 1a - Maintain status quo with limited future action for diversion strategies Implications - Maintain the status quo without further investment in diversion.
 New programmes will not be taken up and landfill life will be shorter as a consequence.
-Cost: \$40,000 Benefit: Existing waste minimisation programmes will continue Option 1b - progressively implement diversion Implications - TDC will implement waste minimisation projects every year, both minor and major strategies including increase in staffing levels to implement / manage projects Cost: \$604,000 Benefit: Redruth Landfill life will be lengthened.
+Cost: \$40,000 Benefit: Existing waste minimisation programmes will continue

+Option 1b - progressively implement diversion strategies Implications - TDC will implement waste minimisation projects every year, both minor and major including increase in staffing levels to implement / manage projects Cost: \$604,000 Benefit: Redruth Landfill life will be lengthened.
 Best economic option for council and the community as high costs of moving to another landfill option will be deferred.
 Levels of Services (Los) for waste disposal will not change, but LoS for business visits will improve.
 The benefit of the capital spend on landfill operations is maximised.
 Business growth can be encouraged as waste fees will be lower than sending waste out of district.

+Agreed option Option 1b

-Preferred Option Option #1b Implementation Period 2018 - 2038
+Implementation period 2018 - 2038